 The Jalopy preferences are available through the Eclipse preferences dialog.
-In order to access the preferences, on Mac OS X you use Eclipse > Preferences... and select the Jalopy item on the left pane.
-On other platforms the dialog is available through Window > Preferences....
-In order to quickly locate the item, you might want to type "Jalopy" in the filter field at the top of the left pane.
+In order to configure Jalopy, on Mac OS X you use Eclipse > Preferences... from the global Menubar and select the Jalopy item on the left pane to display the main preferences page.
+On other platforms, the dialog is available through Window > Preferences... from the application menu.
+In order to quickly locate the item, you might want to enter "Jalopy" as the filter text in the search field at the top of the left pane.